IBMDeveloperUK/Minishift101/workshop/Lab2/README.md

-# Lab 2: Creating OpenShift application
+# Lab 2: Creating OpenShift applications

 After creating a project as instructed in the [previous lab (Lab 1)](../Lab1/README.md), the next step is to create an OpenShift application in the cluster.